wienerdev/wienerdev/README.md

-### Olá, bem vindo(a) ao meu perfil! 👋
+### Hello, welcome to my profile! 👋

-- 👨‍💻 Junior Software Developer na Cast Group
+- 👨‍💻 Java Full Stack Developer at Cast Group
-- 🌱 Cursando Análise e Desenvolvimento de Sistemas, atualmente no 5° semestre
+- 🌱 Graduated in Systems Analysis and Development
-- 🛠 Estudando Java, Angular e Kotlin
+- 🛠 Studying Java, Angular and Docker

 <div>
   <a href="https://github.com/wienerdev">